 Running a SaaS company or any kind of business is about data.
 You need proper data about your revenue, spending, growth rate, churn rate, and so on.
 You are making business decisions every single day and many of these should be based on data.
 Decisions like hiring new team members, spending more on marketing, or giving a raise are all things that shouldn’t be done without some research.

 The most important business metrics that all founders probably are aware of are the MRR, ARR, number of paying customers, and active users.
-Thankfully we can use free or premium tools to easily track these metrics and take a look at these charts whenever we want.
+Thankfully we can use free or premium tools like Baremetrics to easily track these metrics and take a look at these charts whenever we want.

 My personal opinion though is that sometimes we can get too obsessed by these numbers and could feel bad without a good reason.
 However, the reverse could also be true.
 They can mislead you into a false sense of security.